Florida Birds Of Prey: 21 Birds To Watch Out For!

 11. Broad-winged Hawk

-Adult Broad-winged hawks are mostly brown with some deep red.
-Their wings and tail feathers are banded in a dark brown stripe.
+Adult Broad-winged hawks have mostly brown feathers with some deep red, and their wings and tail feathers have dark brown stripes.

-These birds are often found in Florida during the winter months.
+People often find these birds in Florida during the winter months.

 12. Turkey Vulture